 Sugarite Canyon State Park is located outside of Raton, New Mexico, near the Colorado state line.
 The main park roads are paved to provide easy access in rain or shine, and access to the park is straightforward from Raton's city limits, just off of I-25.

 The campground is very compact, and most of the spaces have just enough room for small trailers and small class C or class B motorhomes.
 It's comfortable enough to enjoy without air conditioning, so don't count out the primitive sites if you're capable of dry camping.

 Vehicle parking is available at the campground as well as at the visitor center and near the public boat ramp area.
 Visitors are also welcome to enter the park on a bicycle.
 All bicyclists under the age of 18 must wear a helmet.
 The park also welcomes visitors on horseback and offers a day-use equestrian staging area with room for parking horse trailers and restrooms.

 Campgrounds and parking in Sugarite Canyon State Park

 Campsites in Sugarite Canyon State Park

-The Raton KOA campground is conveniently located between Colorado and New Mexico.
-While at the campground, guests can easily visit the Capulin Volcano National Monument, Sugarite Canyon State Park, the Boy Scout Museum, the Santa Fe Trail, the NRA Whittington Center and the Downtown Historic District.
-The campground itself features Wi-Fi and cable, restrooms and showers, laundry facilities, ice, a gift shop, a game room, recreational facilities, and planned activities including ice cream socials, pancake breakfasts and holiday celebrations.
+The Raton KOA Kampground is conveniently located between Colorado and New Mexico.
+While at the campground, guests can easily visit the Capulin Volcano National Monument, Sugarite Canyon State Park, the Boy Scout Museum, the Santa Fe Trail, the NRA Whittington Center, and the Downtown Historic District.
+The campground itself features Wi-Fi and cable, restrooms and showers, laundry facilities, ice, a gift shop, and a game room, and guests can take part in recreational activities, including ice cream socials, pancake breakfasts, and holiday celebrations.